 Description: Basic study of hydraulic concepts, applications, and operation as applied to power equipment systems.
 This class also includes study of the diagnosis of power equipment with the emphasis on hydraulic problems.

 Description: (Pre req: AEQ 1313 or equivalent) Students will develop skills using a spool gun and TIG welding, and additional arc and wire feed welding on a wide variety of metals.
 The second eight weeks is devoted toward preparation for American Welding Society certification.

 Description: A study of economic principles and principles of operation, adjustments, repair, maintenance, and tune-up of farm vehicles (automotive, tractors, and powered farm equipment vehicles).

 Description: A comprehensive overview of precision farming techniques used in crop production including: GPS systems and applications; yield monitors and map interpretation; grid/zone soil sampling and soil sensors; remote sensing techniques; variable-rate equipment and strategies, and GIS software utilization.

 Description: A study of cost effective maintenance programs for agriculture power equipment.
 Included is nomenclature, operational theory, adjustment and maintenance of agriculture gasoline and diesel engines.
 Lab includes the disassembly of a diesel engine.

-Description: (Pre req: approval by Division Chair) The apprenticeship provides job experience in your field of study at an approved work location.
+Description: (Pre req: approval by Academic Lead) The apprenticeship provides job experience in your field of study at an approved work location.
 Official agreements are entered into between the student, employer, and the college.
 The internship must last a minimum of 8 weeks averaging at least 40 hours per week.
 A written journal of daily work activities plus a 10 minute PowerPoint presentation are required upon completion.
 Students must submit a list of learning objectives prior to the apprenticeship and include discussion of these within their presentation.
 The student and employee will also complete a survey at the conclusion of the apprenticeship.